aleshaleksey/fansys23/08-spell-list.md

 - If the target fails the initial save, it is affected by the curse for the full duration and does not make repeated saves.
 - Poison or Disease class depends on the class of the individual poison or disease.

-**Upcast(local)**: If upcast to 5 MP dice, the caster may choose three C class, two B class or 1 A curses.
-If upcast to 7 MP dice, the caster may choose 4 C class, three B class, 2 A class or 1 S class curses.
+**Upcast(local)**: If upcast to 5 MP dice, the caster may choose three C class curses, two B class curses or one A curses.
+If upcast to 7 MP dice, the caster may choose four C class curses, three B class curses, two A class curses or one S class curse.

 **Global**: The curse is permanent.
 If upcast to cost 10 MP dice the caster may choose three C Class, two B class or 1 A class condition.